gtalarico/revitapidocs.code/README.md

 2. Add / Modify the scripts on your fork
 3. Create a [Pull Request](https://github.com/gtalarico/revitapidocs/compare)

-    (More info on how to Create a Pull Request from your for [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/))
+    (More info on how to Create a Pull Request from your fork [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/))

 #### Regular contributions

+Once you have made a few contributions, feel free to request to be added as a Repository Contributor:

 1. Create an Issue Requesting to be added as a Contributor in the [Issues Page](https://github.com/gtalarico/revitapidocs/issues)
 2. Once you have been added as a contributor, you will be able to Push directly to the repository.